 Step 5: Pay attention to your veterinarian’s advice

 Your dog may need to be inspected depending on the amount taken.
-If your veterinarian requests to see and evaluate your dog, bring him to the clinic as soon as possible, even if he appears to be in good health.
+If your veterinarian requests to see and evaluate your dog, bring him to the clinic as soon as possible, even if he appears in good health.
 Symptoms can develop over time, so get him checked out as soon as possible.

 Step 6: Prevent future accidents

 Consider how you can avoid accidents in the future by disposing of the grounds more properly or utilizing safe garbage cans.
-While this may seem like common sense, you’d be shocked how many dog owners are repeat offenders.
+While this may seem common sense, you’d be shocked how many dog owners are repeat offenders.